arc-archive/auth-methods/README.md

 The `<auth-method-ntlm>` element displays a form to provide the NTLM auth credentials.
 It only provides data since NTLM authentication and all calculations must be conducted when working on socket.

+This form requires to provide at least username and password.
+The domain parameter is not required in NTLM so it may be empty.

 ### Example
 ```